zynksoftware/Zynk-Workflow/_docs/Peoplevox-Connector/Export-Report-from-Peoplevox.md

 ### Template
 _Required_
 The name of the report you want to export from Peoplevox, this must match the name as showing through the reporting section of your Peoplevox web application.
 Defaults to `Despatch summary`.

+### Timeout (In Minutes)
+_Required_
+Maximum amount of time in minutes that Zynk will wait for a response per call made.
+Defaults to 10.

 ### Export As Elements
 _Required_